 - 1. Quantitative: this includes indicators where specific thresholds have been established: - Via the application of exclusions.
 This approach is relevant to PAI 4 (Exposure to companies active in the fossil fuel sector), PAI 5 (Share of non-renewable energy consumption and production) and PAI 14 (Exposure to controversial weapons).
 Further, the following PAIs are assessed as part of Schroders 'global norms' breach list exclusion (which seeks to exclude companies where significant harm is occurring): - PAI 7 (Activities negatively affecting biodiversity-sensitive areas) - PAI 8 (Emissions to water) - PAI 9 (Hazardous waste and radioactive waste ratio) - PAI 10 (Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development Guidelines for Multinational Enterprises) - PAI 11 (Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises and Voluntary) - PAI 14 in Table 3 (Number of identified cases of severe human rights issues and incidents) - Via the application of an alert system flag if the relevant indicator(s) exceeds a threshold.
 These quantitative thresholds to assess significant harm are established centrally by our Sustainable Investment team and monitored systematically.
 This approach applies to indicators where we have segmented the population into harm groups to establish a threshold, such as carbon related PAI metrics, PAI 1 (GHG emissions), PAI 2 (Carbon footprint) and Voluntary PAI 4 in Table 2 (Investing in companies without carbon emission reduction initiatives).
 PAI 3 (GHG intensity of investee companies) operates in a similar way but the threshold is based on a revenue metric.
 A threshold for PAI 6 (Energy consumption intensity per high impact climate sector) is established based on the above mentioned carbon measures.
 A similar approach has been taken for PAI 15 (GHG intensity).
-PAI 16 (Investee countries subject to social violations) also operates in the same way but based on data availability regarding social violations.
-Through this process the relevant issuer(s)

-that is/are deemed not to satisfy the quantitative thresholds is/are flagged to the Sub-Investment Manager for consideration, whose response may involve selling the holdings(s) or maintaining the position if on a case-by-case basis the data is deemed not representative of a company's performance in the relevant area.
+Through this process the relevant issuer(s) that is/are deemed not to satisfy the quantitative thresholds is/are flagged to the Sub-Investment Manager for consideration, whose response may involve selling the holdings(s) or maintaining the position if on a case-by-case basis the data is deemed not representative of a company's performance in the relevant area.
 Investee companies deemed to cause significant harm are excluded from the Fund.